 IWC Pilot Chronograph 3777-01

 The IWC was easy.
 The 3777-01 is the perfect size watch at 43mm, and it looks good with just about anything.
 You can put on a nice black croc strap and wear it with a suit, or swap in a brown calfskin strap for a more casual feel.
 I normally wear the watch with a brown calfskin strap, so I made my first move to a nylon olive-drab green with stainless steel rivets.
 This strap is designed for the larger IWC 48mm watch, so the strap fits a bit on the small side, but with my deployment clasp, it still works great.
 If you want to use IWC 48mm straps on a 43mm watch, make sure to ask your strap provider for recommendations so you can make sure they fit as not all will work (this is true anytime you deviate from what is designed for the watch).
-The olive nylon strap looked awesome and harkened back to my days in the military.
+The olive nylon strap looked awesome and reminded me of a military look.
 Though I never had a strap like this on a watch, I wish I would have.
 The strap gives it the characteristic vintage military issue look, which is quite popular these days (don’t believe me?
 “Watch” for all your friends wearing clothes that have some made-up military symbols on them).

 Next came my personal favorite.
 I asked Martin for a beige croc strap,.
 The strap was designed for Panerai, so the style is different than IWC straps, but I love the look of beige croc straps so I wanted to try.
 I had to trim it down from 22mm to 21mm to fit the IWC.
 This can be an unforgiving process; if you ever do it, start with a single micro adjustment (<.3mm) and test fit, then repeat it necessary.
 However, once it was done, it looked awesome.
 One of the comments on Instagram was “sick!!”.
 It truly looks awesome.
 If I was strap seller for a day, I’d make beige or white croc straps in every size for every watch because I think they make the perfect look for summer.

 Finally came the most popular offering on Instagram: the brown suede leather with white stitching and stainless rivets.
 I am not surprised this was so popular; it’s the quintessential pilot strap.
 When I describe it in words (brown leather with white stitching) it doesn’t sound much different than the IWC calfskin strap I have, yet it is a much more casual look and classic feel.
 The stainless steel rivets really add to its curb appeal.
-This is another combo I wish I would have had back in my military pilot days as it expresses the classic aviator look and feel.
+It expresses the classic aviator look and feel.
 Again, this is a strap intended for a 48mm IWC, so it fit a bit on the small side, but as you can see, it looks awesome.

 Overall, I tried 5 straps for the IWC 3777-01 that all look great with the watch but each give it a feel and an image that is unique to the strap.
 The “frame” literally helps create the picture.
 The beige is my favorite for summer, while the olive nylon is great for casual days where I want the retro-military look (I say retro because olive drab-colored camouflage went away years ago for most militaries).
 Lastly, the brown leather straps give the watch a perfect business casual feel, but also perfect for straight casual days.
 With a the simple tool, you can change out your band daily or weekly, depending on how often you want to change and what your watch rotation looks like.
 However, with bands being this easy to change and making the watch look drastically different, you don’t need multiple watches for different occasions — the same watch can work for any “gallery” — just change the “frame”.
 Martin and I both came to love the different looks we could achieve with the same watch.